Deserts, Driverless Trains and Futuristic Dreams: Two Weeks as a Solo Female Traveller in Saudi Arabia

 The metro itself also quickly shattered my assumptions about reserved queueing systems.
 The stations had beautifully organised boarding lanes with signs reminding passengers to allow people to exit first.
 In practice, the moment the doors opened, groups of women surged inside immediately.
 If you wanted to disembark, you had to physically push your way out or risk being carried onward to the next station.

 One of my first sightseeing days centred around Riyadh’s National Museum and the nearby Murabba Palace.
 I was surprised to find contemporary international art exhibitions alongside archaeological artefacts.
-Outside the Murabba Palace, I spotted vintage cars belonging to King Abdulaziz including a Rolls Royce reportedly gifted by Winston Churchill.
+From outside the Murabba Palace, I spotted vintage cars belonging to King Abdulaziz including a Rolls Royce reportedly gifted by Winston Churchill.

 Nearby was Souk Al Zal, one of Riyadh’s oldest traditional markets, packed with narrow alleyways and tiny shops selling carpets, antiques and traditional goods.
 It felt worlds away from the polished metro stations and futuristic financial district.